isocia/isocia.github.io/Older Class/OlderClass.md

 ### (3/23/19):
 - **Homework:**
      - Discussion Homework
-        -<a href="https://youtu.be/G2-MigjjbaM" target="_blank">Watch recording of the Khutbah</a>
+        - <a href="https://youtu.be/G2-MigjjbaM" target="_blank">Watch recording of the Khutbah</a>
-        -Summarize the 3 key takeaways at the end of the Khutbah -Write one practical think _you_ can do for each of the 3 points
+        - Summarize the 3 key takeaways at the end of the Khutbah
+        - Write one practical think _you_ can do for each of the 3 points

 ### (3/9/19):
 - **Homework:**